databricks/terraform-provider-databricks/docs/resources/sql_table.md

 A `databricks_sql_table` is contained within [databricks_schema](schema.md), and can represent either a managed table, an external table or a view.

 This resource creates and updates the Unity Catalog table/view by executing the necessary SQL queries on a special auto-terminating cluster it would create for this operation.
+You could also specify a SQL warehouse or cluster for the queries to be executed on.

 ## Example Usage